nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/automation-scripting.md

 ### Java Objects in Automation Scripting

-It is possible to allow specific Java classes to be used via Automation Scripting:
+It is possible to allow specific Java classes to be used via Automation Scripting.
+You can find it in [Nuxeo Explorer](http://explorer.nuxeo.com/nuxeo/site/distribution).
+Here are some examples:

 - `java.util.ArrayList`
 - `java.util.Arrays`